 A massive US stock market rally has sent managers in search of any investment that can’t be created with a printing press.
 Look at the best performing sectors this year and they are dominated by the commodity space.

-While the present one is short in terms of years, no one can deny how business cycles have been greatly accelerated by globalization and the Internet.
+While the present one is short in terms of years, no one can deny how business cycles will be greatly accelerated by the end of the pandemic.

 Some new factors are weighing on miners that didn’t plague them in the past.
-Reregulation of the US banking system is forcing several large players, like JP Morgan (JPM) and Goldman Sachs (GS) to pull out of the industry.
+Reregulation of the US banking system has forced several large players, like JP Morgan (JPM) and Goldman Sachs (GS) to pull out of the industry completely.
 That impairs trading liquidity and widens spreads— developments that can only accelerate upside price moves.